 1-2 Why is the introduction important?

-The first step of the general examination is to introduce yourself to the child and his or her mother, father or caregiver (guardian).
+The first step of the general examination is to introduce yourself to the child and the parent/s or caregiver (guardian).
 At the start, find out whether the child is a boy or girl.
 Always make sure that you know the gender of the child.
-If you get that wrong the parent may not trust you with your medical management.
+If you get that wrong the parent/s or caregiver may not trust you with your medical management.
 Never refer to a child as ‘it’.
-Always greet the child and parents with respect.
-This first meeting establishes the relationship between the caregiver (doctor or nurse) and the child and parents.
+Always greet the child and parent/s or caregiver with respect.
+This first meeting establishes the relationship between the doctor or nurse and the child and parent/s or caregiver.
 The rest of the general examination and management of the child depend on a good, trusting relationship.
 A friendly, caring approach builds trust and confidence.
 Often in a busy clinic, the introduction is unfortunately bypassed.
 Always take time to ‘make friends’ with the child first before starting the examination.
 Avoid strong eye contact with toddlers until you have ‘made friends’.

-It is very important to take time to establish a good relationship with the child and mother at the start of the general examination.
+It is very important to take time to establish a good relationship with the child and parent/s or caregiver at the start of the general examination.

 1-3 How should you address a child?

 Always introduce yourself by name.
 Find out what the child’s name is and use it throughout the examination.
 Some children prefer to be addressed by their pet name (‘nickname’) e.g. ‘Bobby’ rather than ‘Robert.’
 Never refer to the child as ‘the kid’ or any other term of disrespect.
-Do not pretend that the child is not present when speaking to the mother.
+Do not pretend that the child is not present when speaking to the parent/s or caregiver.

 1-4 Why is it important to listen to mothers?

-One of the most dangerous mistakes to make when examining a child is not listening to what the mother (or caregiver) has to say.
-She usually knows the child best and the opinions and insights of mothers are often right.
-Always allow the mother time to give her story and ask questions.
+One of the most dangerous mistakes to make when examining a child is not listening to what the parent/s or caregiver has to say.
+They usually know the child best and their opinions and insights are often right.
+Always allow them time to give the story and ask questions.

-Always pay careful attention to what the mother says about the child.
+Always pay careful attention to what the parent/s or caregiver says about the child.

 1-5 Why is it important to keep the language simple?